modal-projects/open-source-av-ragbot/README.md

 ## Deploying STT, LLM, and TTS Services

+I think the easiest way to use the app is for y'all to deploy the GPU services in your own workspaces.
+I could rework the code and provide URLs.
+But if a container restarts, the URL will change and this would block you since you couldn't retrieve the URL from a different workspace.

 Run the bash script in the `utils` folder and provide one or more services to deploy as arguments:
 ```
 ./utils/ragbot_deploy.sh stt tts llm